Here’s How the Months of the Year Got Their Names

 May

 The month of May was named in honor of the Greek goddess Maia, guardian of nature and growing plants.
 Never heard of her?
 You’re not alone.
 Maia may have been one of the lesser-known deities in Greek mythology, but she punched above her weight.
-According to Greek mythology, Maia was the daughter of Atlas, the titan who carried the world on his shoulders, and mother of Hermes, the messenger for the gods.
+According to Greek mythology, Maia was the daughter of Atlas, the titan who carried the world on his shoulders, and the mother of Hermes, the messenger for the gods.
 She was also known as the goddess of the earth, so it’s no surprise that this springtime month bears her name.

 6 / 12